This guide covers known issues and limitations with using the Supermetrics API connections to Microsoft Power BI.

 This method avoids the web connector and the possible access failures by using a JSON file instead.

-- Click the link to Create shortened URL and copy the URL to the clipboard.
+- Click the link to SHORT URL and copy the URL to the clipboard.

 - In PowerBI, click Get Data and select "Web" from the list.